 The United States Patent and Trademark Office (USPTO) has devised a Public Patent Application Information Retrieval system.
 More commonly known as Public PAIR, this allows you to use keywords to search for similar patents.
-However, most individuals unfamiliar with the use of a patent software relies on a patent lawyer to analyze the information retrieved from the said database.
+However, most individuals unfamiliar with the system rely on a patent lawyer to analyze the information retrieved from the database.

 What should I look for?

-Make sure to search for pending and issued patents.
-Provisional patents have not gone through the entire patent process and may not be helpful.
-Provisional applications are often used for a priority patent filing date and therefore do not hold patent rights just yet.
+Make sure to search for both patents and patent applications.
+For their part, provisional applications have not gone through the patent examination process and may not be helpful.
+They are often used for a priority patent filing date and therefore do not hold patent rights.

-A patent is given to new, one-of-a-kind inventions, and a patent search will help ensure you have an original idea even before a provisional filing.
-If you encounter a patent for an exactly similar idea, do not attempt to file a patent, since the application will ultimately be rejected.
+A patent is given to new, one-of-a-kind inventions, and a prior art search will help ensure you have an original idea before filing a provisional application.
+If you encounter a patent for a similar invention, do not attempt to file a patent, since the application will likely be rejected.

-If you find patents for ideas that are similar to yours, save for one or two specific differences, describe these differences before you file a provisional patent.
-Experienced patent lawyers can help you articulate these differences so you can get a patent and enjoy patent protection for such ideas.
-In a way, applying for new patents is simply building upon older inventions through original and unique improvements.
+If you find patents for inventions that are similar to yours, save for one or two specific differences, consult with a patent attorney.
+Describe these differences in detail before you file a patent application.
+Experienced patent lawyers can help you articulate these differences so you can get a patent and enjoy patent protection for such inventions.

-When you search for patent information, take note that patent applications are published 18 months after the earliest priority date, following patent laws.
-Being familiar with the application number can help you look into a related non-provisional patent application, which can either be pending or approved following the patent law.
+When you search for patent information, take note that patent applications are published 18 months after the earliest priority date.

-For other patent documents, a written request may also be sent to the Patent Office or the relevant government agency handling the patent application process.
+For other patent documents, a written request may also be sent to the USPTO or the relevant government agency handling the patent application process.

 To further augment your research, you may look at any related provisional patent application accessible to the public.
 They are rare, since the only time a provisional patent appears on Public PAIR is when the non-provisional patent takes over the provisional patent form.
-The non-provisional application must also be granted or published, so searching for provisional patents could be useful but are inherently difficult.
-This is why people hire a registered patent attorney when filing patents to protect things they invent or original ideas they create.
+The non-provisional application must also be granted or published, so searching for provisional patent applications could be useful, but difficult.
+This is one reason why inventors hire a registered patent attorney when filing patents to protect things they invent or original ideas they create.

 What should I do next?

-After finding out through your patent search that your idea is patentable, do not rush with your application process.
-A patent application filed incorrectly or a form not filled-out properly can hurt your potential patent.
-To be sure, get the services of a patent professional, who can be a patent agent or an experienced patent attorney.
-They will help make sure that the following are in your patent application:
+After finding out through your prior art search that your idea is patentable, do not rush with into the application process.
+A patent application filed incorrectly or a form filled out improperly can hurt your potential patent.
+To ensure that the process is done correctly, hire the services of a professional, either a patent agent or an experienced patent attorney.
+They will help make sure that the specification and claims are drafted to fully protect your invention.

-Should I seek professional help in filing a patent?
+Should I seek professional help in filing a patent application?

 Applying for a patent is a complex process.
-On your own, it might be difficult to see the difference between a design patent, process patent, utility patent, or plant patent.
-Even more confusing are software patents, invention patents, US patents, and international patents.
-This is why most people get the services of patent attorneys.
-This will ensure that they are filing a patent application correctly and with less stress and hassle.
+This is why most people hire the services of patent attorneys.
+An experienced patent attorney will ensure that they are filing a patent application correctly, and with less stress and hassle for you.

-If you need assistance on the filing process of your provisional application or if you have general questions on how to file and apply for a patent and relevant patent fees, contact us War IP Law.
+If you need assistance filing a provisional application, or if you have general questions on how to file and apply for a patent and the associated fees, contact us War IP Law.
 Our experienced patent attorneys in Washington will be able to answer any questions you may have regarding intellectual property law.
 Call us for a free initial consultation.